Vivek Oberoi: 2014–present: Professional expansion and commercial decline

 He also appeared in Ram Charan starrer Telugu film Vinaya Vidheya Rama (2019), It received negative reviews from critics and became a box-office bomb, which prompted Charan to issue an apology letter.
 The Indian Express gave 1 out of 5 stars stating "Vinaya Vidheya Rama is like watching a Balakrishna action film on steroids.
 Clumsy and unconvincing screenplay".
 The New Indian Express gave 1.5 out of 5 stars stating "If there is a plot and a story that is worth a notice, then it is lost between all the fights, songs, dances and random elevation dialogues".
 Hindustan Times gave 0.5 out of 5 stars stating "The film itself feels dated.
 It is a mess that even Ram Charan – with all the weird stunts -- cannot punch his way out of".
 Firstpost gave 1.5 out of 5 stars stating "Realism has absolutely no place in the world of Vinaya Vidheya Rama".

 In 2019, Oberoi made his Malayalam debut with Mohanlal in Prithviraj Sukumaran's directorial debut, Lucifer, as the main antagonist, Bobby, in which his performance as a villain was well received by critics and the audience.
-Times of India gave the film 3.5 out of 5 writing "Lucifer is a 'mass entertainer’ that is sure to please the fans and has enough going for to make it an engaging thriller as well.
+Times of India gave the film 3.5 out of 5 writing "Lucifer is a 'mass entertainer' that is sure to please the fans and has enough going for to make it an engaging thriller as well.
 And apart from the mandatory Stan Lee, correction, Antony Perumbavoor cameo, watch out for Stephen's second avatar in the film."

 He has featured as a talent judge for three seasons of the reality show India's Best Dramebaaz.
 He portrayed the role of India's Prime Minister Narendra Modi in PM Narendra Modi.
-The film was universally panned by critics, who termed it a hagiography and criticized Oberoi's performance.
+The film was universally panned by critics, who termed it a hagiography and criticised Oberoi's performance.
 Renuka Vyavahare of The Times of India gave the film two and a half stars out of five and criticised the script, opining, "This one is too lopsided for you to appreciate.
 It leaves a lot unanswered.
-While it firmly believes ‘Modi ek insaan nahi, soch hai’, we wish the script was as thoughtful".
+While it firmly believes 'Modi ek insaan nahi, soch hai', we wish the script was as thoughtful".
 However, she was among the few who appreciated Oberoi's performance- "He gets the mannerisms, accent and tone right and thankfully doesn't overdo it".
 Writing for The Indian Express, Shubhra Gupta gave the movie two stars out of five and stated, "The film is not a mere bio-pic, it is a full-fledged, unabashed, unapologetic hagiography".
 Kennith Rosario of The Hindu summarised the movie's narrative as "a obsequious love letter" to the protagonist which tells the audience "how sincere, hardworking, fair and honest Modi is, [and] that it makes you wonder if life is a parody of this film".